-Libraries in the Bodleian Libraries group include the principal University library—the Bodleian Library—which has been a library of legal deposit for 400 years; major research libraries; and libraries attached to faculties, departments and other institutions of the University.
+Libraries in the Bodleian Libraries group include the principal University library - the Bodleian Library - which has been a library of legal deposit for 400 years; as well as 27 other libraries across Oxford including major research libraries and faculty, department and institute libraries.

 Every second someone interacts with our electronic collections.

 Every 14 seconds someone visits one of our libraries.

 Every 21 seconds someone borrows one of our books.

 Learn about the Bodleian, first opened to scholars in 1602.

 Policies and reports relating to the Bodleian Libraries and their collections.

 Filming the Bodleian Libraries or their collections.